Dengue, West Nile, and Other Mosquito-Borne Arboviruses

 No evidence of IgM antibodies to Zika virus

-Perform NAAT testing to exclude false-negative IgM result for specimens collected <14 days after symptom onset
+Perform NAAT to exclude false-negative IgM result for specimens collected <14 days after symptom onset

 No further testing required for specimens collected ≥14 days after symptom onset